Home

 Is trophy hunting a contest to you?
 Do you hunt trophies to get your name in a record book?
 I should hope not!

-If you are in search of a world record moose because he has survived many previous hunts, and you as a hunter respect the survivability of the animal, then you have set a high standard for yourself.
+If you are in search of a record book moose because he has survived many previous hunts, and you as a hunter respect the survivability of the animal, then you have set a high standard for yourself.

 Pursuing any type of world record is not something that many aspire to do.
 I suppose for the trophy hunter, shooting a world record moose is the ultimate goal.
 Are you a trophy hunter?
 Or a meat hunter?